Almanfi/ft_transcandance/backend/README.md

     install the python packages "pip install -r requirements.txt" create an appropriate .env file in the pong folder for Database connections

-migrate the tables to the db "python3 manage.py migrate" launch using python3 manage.py runserver
+migrate the tables to the db "python3 manage.py makemigrations * && python3 manage.py migrate"
+launch using python3 manage.py runserver